 Derw.
 Duir.
 Quercus.

-It offers its hospitality to all, providing habitat for over 500 species of invertebrates, birds and animals as well as hosting mosses, lichens, ferns and vines and it is the largest and longest lived of all our native trees, sometimes reaching up to 700 years old.
+Oak trees provide habitat for over 500 species of invertebrates, birds and animals as well as hosting mosses, lichens, ferns and vines and it is the largest and longest lived of all our native trees, sometimes reaching up to 900 years old.
 300 years to mature, 300 years as a mature tree and 300 years to decay.
-It begins to produce fruit at 60 years old and may reach heights of up to 130 feet with girths in some individuals as much as 36 feet.
-It has deeply furrowed bark and distinctive lobed leaves and acorns.
-In autumn the ripened acorns of the oak feed pigs/boar, deer, squirrels, doormice and even man.
-The Greeks believed that the oaks were the first trees created and that humankind sprang from them, their acorns providing us with our first food.
-At one point woodlands were measured in pannage; the number of animals that could be grazed there.
+An oak tree begins to produce acorns at 45 years old, the ripened acorns feeding pigs/boar, deer, squirrels and jays.

-There are many mythological associations.
+Oak has many mythological associations.
 Merlin is said to have worked enchantments in groves of oaks using the topmost branch as his wand.
-In Caerfyrddin/Carmarthen a great oak named Merlin’s Oak stood and it was foretold that ‘when Merlin’s Oak shall tumble down, then will fall Carmarthen town.’
-Gwyn ap Nudd; the wild huntsman, inhabits ancient oak woods and Llew Llaw Gyffes in the Fourth Branch of the Mabinogion is regenerated at the top of an otherworldly oak tree.
+A great oak named Merlin’s Oak stood near Carmarthen (Caerfyrddin = Merlin’s Field) and it was foretold ‘when Merlin’s Oak shall tumble down, then will fall Carmarthen town.’
 Kings Arthur’s table is said to have been fashioned from a single slice of an enormous oak tree and his coffin was carved from an oak tree.
-Another hero of the people, Robin Hood lived among the oaks of Sherwood forest and held meetings in the great hollow of a particularly old oak tree which still stands to this day and is known as the Major Oak.
-It is 64 feet in girth and can hold 34 children inside!
+Robin Hood lived among the oaks of Sherwood forest and held meetings in the great hollow of a particularly old oak tree which still stands to this day and is known as the Major Oak.
+It is 64 feet in girth and can hold 34 children inside.